evanezent/Night-to-Day-Image-Translation-using-DCGAN/README.md

 # Night-to-Day-Image-Translation-using-DCGAN

-An supervised night to day image translation using **Deep Convolutional Generative Adversarial Network**
+An supervised night to day image translation using **Deep Convolutional Generative Adversarial Network**.
+This code was built as my final Bachelor Thesis at Telkom University.

 ## Prerequisites
 - Python 3